Embassy of the Philippines, Stockholm: History

-At the time, the Embassy exercised jurisdiction over the Baltic states, which was subsequently transferred to the Philippine Embassy in Warsaw, and Sweden was placed under the jurisdiction of the Philippine Embassy in Oslo, which conducted monthly consular outreach visits.
+At the time, the embassy exercised jurisdiction over the Baltic states, which was subsequently transferred to the Philippine Embassy in Warsaw, and Sweden was placed under the jurisdiction of the Philippine Embassy in Oslo, which conducted monthly consular outreach visits.
 While there was no resident embassy in Sweden, relations were conducted through a reopened honorary consulate, led by Erik Belfrage, who led efforts to reopen the embassy.

 By 2019, the Philippine government had begun considering reopening a resident mission in Sweden owing to deepening relations between the two countries, and Foreign Affairs Secretary Teodoro Locsin Jr. announced that the Philippine Embassy in Stockholm would reopen, part of an expansion of the country's diplomatic presence under Aquino's successor, Rodrigo Duterte.
-Later that year, a landing team arrived to set up the new embassy, and on May 15, 2020, the Embassy was reopened to the public, four years after Sweden reopened its embassy in Manila.
-The Embassy's reopening, however, was overshadowed by Belfrage's death the month before due to COVID-19 amidst a pandemic of the disease.
+Later that year, a landing team arrived to set up the new embassy, and on May 15, 2020, the embassy was reopened to the public, four years after Sweden reopened its embassy in Manila.
+The embassy's reopening, however, was overshadowed by Belfrage's death the month before due to COVID-19 amidst a pandemic of the disease.

-After initially operating from temporary offices along Olof Palme Street in central Stockholm, the Embassy moved to a new, permanent chancery on the island of Lidingö on November 1, 2020.
+After initially operating from temporary offices along Olof Palme Street in central Stockholm, the embassy moved to a new, permanent chancery on the island of Lidingö on November 1, 2020.
+Its jurisdiction was subsequently reduced to cover Sweden only with the reopening of the Philippine Embassy in Helsinki on October 4, 2024.

 Staff and activities

-The Philippine Embassy in Stockholm is currently headed by Ambassador Maria Lumen B. Isleta, who was appointed to the position by President Duterte on February 19, 2021.
-Prior to becoming Ambassador, Isleta, a career diplomat, served as Assistant Secretary of Foreign Affairs, working under the DFA's Office of American Affairs, and prior to that served as ambassador to a number of Asian countries, including stints at the Philippine Embassies in Jakarta and Vientiane.
-Her appointment was confirmed by the Commission on Appointments on March 24, 2021, and she presented her credentials to King Carl XVI Gustaf on October 19, 2021.
+The Philippine Embassy in Stockholm is headed by Ambassador Patrick A. Chuasoto, who was appointed to the position by President Bongbong Marcos on November 16, 2024.
+Prior to his appointment as ambassador, Chuasoto, a career diplomat, served on the Advisory Committee on Administrative and Budgetary Questions of the United Nations, and prior to that served as Deputy Chief of Mission at the Philippine Embassy in Washington, D.C.
+His appointment was confirmed by the Commission on Appointments on February 4, 2025, and he presented his credentials to King Carl XVI Gustaf on April 29, 2025.

-The Embassy currently serves 15,000 Filipinos in Sweden and over 4,000 Filipinos in Finland.
+The embassy currently serves 15,000 Filipinos in Sweden.
 Passport renewals were initially still handled by the Philippine Embassy in Oslo, ostensibly due to delays in receiving passport issuing equipment due to the COVID-19 pandemic, although it was able to handle all other consular transactions.
-The Embassy officially began accepting passport applications on August 24, 2020.
+The embassy officially began accepting passport applications on August 24, 2020.